Gawker Media: History

-Gawker Media was incorporated in Budapest, Hungary in 2002, where a small company facility is still maintained.
+Gawker Media was incorporated in Budapest, Hungary in 2002.
 The company was headquartered early on at Nick Denton's personal residence in the New York City neighborhood of SoHo, and it remained there until 2008.
 That year, he created a new base of operations in Nolita in Manhattan.

 On April 14, 2008, Gawker.com announced that Gawker Media had sold three sites: Idolator, Gridskipper, and Wonkette.
 In a fall 2008 memo, Denton announced the layoff of "19 of our 133 editorial positions" at Valleywag, Consumerist, Fleshbot, and other sites, and the hiring of 10 new employees for the most commercially successful sites—Gizmodo, Kotaku, Lifehacker, and Gawker—and others which were deemed to promise similar commercial success (Jezebel, io9, Deadspin, and Jalopnik).
 Denton also announced the suspension of a bonus payment scheme based on pageviews, by which Gawker had paid $50,000 a month on the average to its staff, citing a need to generate advertising revenue as opposed to increasing traffic.
 He explained these decisions by referring to the 2008 credit crisis, but stated that the company was still profitable.
 In September 2008, Gawker reported 274 million pageviews.

 On November 12, 2008, Gawker announced that Valleywag would fold into Gawker.com.
 Consumerist was sold to Consumers Union, which took over the site on January 1, 2009.

 On February 22, 2009, Gawker announced that Defamer.com would fold into Gawker.com.

 In October 2009, Gawker Media websites were infected with malware in the form of fake Suzuki advertisements.
 The exploits infected unprotected users with spyware and crashed infected computer's browsers.
 The network apologized by stating "Sorry About That.
 Our ad sales team fell for a malware scam.
 Sorry if it crashed your computer".
 Gawker shared the correspondence between the scammers and it via Business Insider.

 On February 15, 2010, Gawker announced it had acquired CityFile, an online directory of celebrities and media personalities.
 Gawker's Editor-in-Chief Gabriel Snyder announced that he was being replaced by CityFile editor Remy Stern.